-So the millennials generation are climate-conscious consumers who are willing to pay more for products if they believe them to be sustainably sourced.
+So the millennials generation are climate-conscious consumers.
+Those who are willing to pay more for products.
+That’s even if they believe them to be sustainably sourced.
 Additionally, he millennial generation feel positive about brands that stake strong commitments to sustainability.
 Moreover then they are likely to be loyal to companies that hold sustainability as a core value.

-Homeownership is a top priority for millennials.
-Seventy-two percent of those born between 1977 and 1995 claim that owning a home is important to them, but they are usually first-time homeowners.
-They look for trustworthy agents, do their research online, and value smart-home technology like solar panels and energy-efficient heating.
+Homeownership is a top priority for the millennials generation.
+Seventy-two percent of those born between 1977 and 1995 claim that owning a home is important to them.
+However, the millennials generation are usually first-time homeowners.
+They look for trustworthy agents, do their research online.
+In addition, they value smart-home technology like solar panels and energy-efficient heating.

 Millennials who take on renovation projects often prefer sustainable options.
 In particular, millennials shop for textiles and materials that are sustainable and of good quality.
 This increased demand for environmentally-friendly materials influences business practices and is slowly changing the face of the building industry.